agungatd/omnichannel-data-modeling/Assignment.md

 ---

+## Sample Data

+Please see `/sample_data` folder.

+---

 ## Bonus (optional)

 * Design a **risk scoring logic** using event + order data
 * Create Iceberg DDLs or SQL DDLs for critical tables
 * Identity stitching logic (e.g., combine same person across marketplace/email/loyalty)

+## Bonus Questions

+* How would you detect inventory theft across stores using this model?
+* How would you model non-relational data (e.g., JSON product variants from Shopee)?
+* How would you optimize for cost in a cloud data lake setup?
+* How to enable time-travel queries in Iceberg?

 ---